wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 ### Step 3: Untangle

 A query can return NO DATA if one of its elements returns NO DATA.
 An easy way to check which element of your query returns NO DATA is to create a set of separate queries and use variables to refer to the result of the query.
-You can use the Show/Hide botton in the query line to look at individual results.
+You can use the Show/Hide button in the query line to look at individual results.

 Here's a simple example: